Shelter Services

 Pet Safe Home

-Studies show that 60% of women who are victimized in their homes will remain in those homes if the alternative means being forced to leave behind beloved pets.
+Studies show that 60% of individuals who are victimized in their homes will remain in those homes if the alternative means being forced to leave behind beloved pets.

-This understanding is what motivated Anna Marie’s staff and board to build our on-site pet shelter, the first of its kind in Minnesota.
-Women who enter our facility come not only with their children; their furry family members are welcomed, as well.
+This understanding is what motivated Anna Marie’s Alliance staff and board to build our on-site pet shelter, the first of its kind in Minnesota.
+Individuals who enter our facility come not only with their children; their furry family members are welcomed, as well.

 To visit, play with, care for, and take familiar comfort in their pets, families at the shelter only have to walk a short distance to the Pet Safe Home, where they find peace of mind in knowing that we are ensuring the safety of animals with the same vigilance as we do our residents.
 Families are never separated; security is paramount, and, for many, this new sense of safety lifts a burden they have born for years.
 Something as simple as Anna Marie’s Pet Safe Home, a small, comfortable, staffed building on the grounds of our shelter, allows survivors of violence the chance to find a sense of what it means to live without constant worry and fear for themselves, their kids, and the animals they hold so dear.